-Ask about every detail you don’t full grasp.
+Ask about every detail you don’t fully grasp.

 You should expect to meet with your financial planner at regular intervals to discuss progress on your financial plan.

-1. Are you aware of all important changes in my life?
-Divorce, job changes, illness, births and other important life events are critically important to share with your advisor.
+Divorce, job changes, illness, births, and other important life events are critically important to share with your advisor.
 These events can have a material impact on your current finances and your financial plan.
 During an annual review, you should give your advisors a full update on what’s been happening in your life, Moore says.

 Among them, you should ask the advisor to explain how your portfolio has done and how the performance compares with your advisor’s expectations, Blanchett says.